kylebutts/fasteR-site/src/pages/05-less3.md

 6 10.0   VC  0.5
 ```

-R's **head** function displays (by default) the first 6 rows of the
+R's `head` function displays (by default) the first 6 rows of the
 given dataframe.
 We see there are length, supplement and dosage
-columns, which the curator of the data decided to name 'len', 'supp' and
+columns, which the curator of the data decided to name `len`, `supp` and
-'dose'.
+`dose`.
 Each of column is an R vector, or in the case of the second
 column, a vector-like object called a *factor*, to be discussed
 shortly).